 Harry Mok would go on to direct music videos and commercials for the burgeoning music industry, producing, directing, and writing the majority of his work, acquiring an unparalleled reputation for his creativity and technical experience.
 In 1998, Harry received directing/producing awards for the first ever Jimi Hendrix music video for Universal MCA Records and Experience Hendrix.
 Recently, Harry completed an animated series and comic book novel for Lions Gate Entertainment starring Shaquille O’Neal, based from his creative concept entitled, Hoopfighter, where he successfully integrated full contact martial arts with basketball.

-Today, Harry is on the producing team of Blue Dream Studios animated feature film entitled, Animal Crackers, starring John Krasinski, Emily Blunt, Sir Ian Mckellen, Sylvester Stallone, Danny Devito, Gilbert Gottfried, Patrick Warburton, Harvey Fierstein, Raven Symone, Wallace Shawn, Tara Strong, and more.
-Harry’s latest adventure with Blue Dream Studio’s is Pet Robots, currently in Pre-production.
+Harry was on the producing team of Blue Dream Studios animated feature film entitled, Animal Crackers, starring John Krasinski, Emily Blunt, Sir Ian Mckellen, Sylvester Stallone, Danny Devito, Gilbert Gottfried, Patrick Warburton, Harvey Fierstein, Raven Symone, Wallace Shawn, Tara Strong, and more.
+Harry’s latest adventure with Blue Dream Studio’s was Pet Robots.

 Harry recently completed development of a feature film that he has written and will be produced and directed by Harry, entitled, Lion Dance.
 Harry calls it, the Kung Fu version of the Karate Kid.
-At the age of 60, Harry has not showed any signs of slowing down and continues to train 5-6 days a week and gives seminars when his busy schedule allows.
+Up until he passed away, Harry continued to train 5-6 days a week and gave seminars when his busy schedule allowed.